Former Trump campaign chair Manafort is first to face trial in Russia probe

 Downing mounted a vigorous attempt, however, to have the case thrown out, arguing that charging Manafort was beyond the scope of Mueller's authority as the special counsel appointed to investigate Russian interference in the 2016 election.
 Judge T.S.
 Ellis declined to dismiss the charges but injected a note of skepticism about the government's case.
 "Those involved should be sensitive to the danger unleashed when political disagreements are transformed into partisan prosecutions," he said in his ruling.

-On Monday, Manafort agreed to dismiss a civil suit challenging Mueller's authority.
+On Monday, Manafort agreed to drop a civil suit challenging Mueller's authority.
 The suit was dismissed earlier this year, but Manafort's legal team appealed the decision.
-On Monday night, his lawyers notified the court that both the Department of Justice — including Mueller and Rosenstein — and Manafort agreed to voluntarily dismiss the case.
+On Monday night, his lawyers notified the court that both the Justice Department — including Mueller and Deputy Attorney General Rod Rosenstein — and Manafort had agreed to drop the case.

 A spokesperson for the special counsel's office had no comment.